Site Overlay

 • A firm relating to the development or approval, including the process for development or approval, of any abbreviated drug application or,

-The FDA Debarment List is compiled per 21 U.S. Code § 335a(e) from notices published in the FEDERAL REGISTER (FR).
+The FDA Debarment List is compiled per 21 U.S. Code §335a(e).

 For healthcare businesses, associating with a debarred individual or firm can have various consequences.
 These consequences often range from legal repercussions to monetary losses, reputational damages, and contract terminations.

 The first step is to immediately halt any ongoing contracts with the individual or vendor found after completing an FDA debarment list check.
-Compliance officers also have to consider that the debarment list is meant to prevent companies from hiring someone who is banned from working within the drug industry unknowingly or accidentally.
+Compliance officers also have to consider that the debarment list is meant to prevent companies from hiring someone who is banned from working within the drug industry, unknowingly or accidentally.

 The FDA Debarment List Data Collected